Scalar perturbations on the normal and self-accelerating branch of a DGP brane and $\sigma_8$: Scalar perturbations

 where $\mathcal{E}_{\mu\nu}$ is the projection of the 5D traceless Weyl tensor onto the brane and $\Pi_{\mu\nu}$ is given by:

-where $T^{\mu}_{\nu}$ is the energy momentum tensor on the brane and $\tau$ is the trace of $\tau^{\mu}_{\nu}$.\\ In the brackground spacetime $\mathcal{E}_{\mu\nu}=0$ but this doesn't happen in the perturbed spacetime.
-From (\ref{background}) we can obtain the perturbed on brane equations given by:
+where $T^{\mu}_{\nu}$ is the energy-momentum tensor on the brane and $\tau$ is the trace of $\tau^{\mu}_{\nu}$.\\ In the background spacetime $\mathcal{E}_{\mu\nu}=0$, but this doesn't happen in the perturbed spacetime.
+From (\ref{background}) we can obtain the perturbed on-brane equations given by:

 where $\delta\Pi_{\mu\nu}$ can be obtained using the perturbed metric on the brane given by equation (\ref{perturbedmetricbrane}) and the perturbed energy-momentum tensor for a fluid given by \cite{onbraneworldcedric}: